Children

 What should I do next?

 See your GP if you think your child has ear problems (repeated ear infections, discharge from the ears, reduced hearing, poor speech development, poor co-ordination - bumping into things and falling over).
-Your GP will provide a referral to see Dr Singh if surgery is required.
+Ask your GP for a referral to see Dr Singh and call us for an appointment.

-DISCLAIMER:The material on this page represents general information only and is NOT medical advice.
+Disclaimer: The material on this page represents general information only and is NOT medical advice.
 For specific medical advice about your individual circumstances you must consult a trained medical practitioner.
 Always see your GP first.
 If your GP is unable to resolve your health problem, ask your GP for a referral to Dr Singh.
 Dr Singh always works together with you and your GP to achieve your best health outcome.
-IMPORTANT: Do not try to diagnose your medical problem by yourself!
-Do not rely solely on information found on the internet.
-Always see your GP first.

 Copyright Notice: The material on this page is protected by International Copyright Legislation and remains the intellectual property of ENT Sydney, Dr Narinder Singh.
 Do not copy any part of this page or this website, on the internet, in print or in any other form.
 Unlicensed copies of this information are automatically detected by our Internet hosting service.
 Offenders will be prosecuted.